Tie-decay networks in continuous time and eigenvector-based centralities: Conclusions and Discussion

-A wealth of other avenues are also worth pursuing, including systematically investigating different decay rates (e.g., individual rates for nodes or ties), tie-decay rates other than exponential ones~\cite{gleeson2014, yang2018},\footnote{It may be particularly interesting to explore the effects of heavy tails in such rates.
-As explained in~\cite{Masuda2018}, one can express a power law as a mixture of exponentials, facilitating the incorporation of heavy tails into our framework.} developing clustering methods for tie-decay networks, analysis of localization phenomena (and their impact on centralities and clustering)~\cite{martin2014,Taylor2015}, developing and studying random-network null models for such networks, incorporating noninstantaneous interactions, change-point detection, and examining continuous-time networks with multiplex interactions.
+A wealth of other avenues are also worth pursuing.
+For example, it is desirable to systematically investigate heterogeneous decay rates (e.g., individual rates for nodes or ties), fit the decay parameter to data, use decay functions other than exponential ones~\cite{gleeson2014, yang2018},\footnote{It may be particularly interesting to explore the effects of heavy tails in decay rates.
+As explained in~\cite{Masuda2018}, one can express a power law as a mixture of exponentials, facilitating the incorporation of heavy tails into our tie-decay formalism.}, develop clustering methods for tie-decay networks, analyze localization phenomena (and their impact on centralities and clustering)~\cite{martin2014,Taylor2015}, develop and study random-network null models for tie-decay networks, incorporate noninstantaneous interactions, investigate change-point detection, and examine continuous-time networks with multiplex interactions.
+It is also desirable to study a variety of dynamical processes --- such as contagion spread and opinion dynamics --- on tie-decay networks.

-Many networked data sets are time-dependent, and it is important to be able to model such systems in continuous time.
+Many empirical networks and data sets from which one can construct networks are time-dependent, and it is important to be able to model such systems in continuous time.
 Tie-decay networks offer a promising approach for further development of continuous-time temporal networks.